dalacan/sagemaker-endpoint-manager/README.md

 ---
 ## What's New

+27/07/2023
+- Added lambda exception handling
+- Added AWS Gateway direct AWS integration with Amazon SageMaker.
+To use AWS integration, set the `type` in the `integration` property to `api`.

 20/07/2023
 - Added support for multiple endpoints and apis in a configuration file - `config/configs.json` file.
 - Consolidated realtime and async stack to simplify deployment.